remarkd123/Challenge20-Credit_Risk_Classification/README.md

 ## Overview of the loan prediction risk analysis:
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Different techniques were used to train and evaluate models with unbalanced classes.
 Various libraries and algorithms were used to build and evaluate models using resampling including:
-* BalancedRandomForestClassifier (bias reduction model)
-* imbalanced-learn
-* RandomOverSampler
+* imbalanced-learn RandomOverSampler
-* scikit-learn
+* scikit-learn Logistic Regression Model

 ## Purpose:
 * Explaination on machine learning algorithm use in data analytics.